kubernetes-sigs/azuredisk-csi-driver/docs/design-v2.md

 Project Mandalay enhances the Azure Disk CSI Driver to improve scalability and reduce pod failover latency.
-It uses shared disks to provision attachment replicas on multiple cluster nodes and integrates with the pod scheduler to ensure a node with a attachment replica is chosen on pod failover.
+It uses shared disks to provision attachment replicas on multiple cluster nodes and integrates with the pod scheduler to ensure a node with an attachment replica is chosen on pod failover.
+This performance enhancement is currently supported for all volume modes except Block volumes and for all access types except ReadWriteMany(RWX).

 ## Architecture and Components